 It’s tricky to pick a clear winner between the Arizer Air 2 and Solo 2.
 These Arizer vaporizers have a lot in common, with clean, tasty vapor and on-board temperature controls.
 They also both use an interchangeable glass stem system unique to the Arizer line.

-Both vapes cost CAD$217, so the best choice for you really comes down to three major differences: battery, heat up time, and size.
+Both vaporizes are the same price, so the best choice for you really comes down to three major differences: battery, heat up time, and size.

 Same tasty vapor & open airflow

 Both the Arizer Air 2 and Solo 2 feature the same upgraded heating element and improved, open airflow.
 As a result, both vapes offer an essentially, identical vaping experience; they both put flavor first, with open, deep draws that have a surprising potency.
 Both leverage hybrid heat, so your herbs won’t cook when you aren’t actively drawing, at least compared to pure conduction vaporizers.

 Solo 2 heats up faster

 If there’s one thing to complain about on the Air 2, it’s heat up time.
 Arizer improved slightly for the updated model, but it still takes a minute or more to reach cruising altitude.
 The Solo 2 on the other hand, is one of the fastest portables to heat up and hits proper vaping temps in around 20 seconds.
 The 45+ second difference might not seem like much, but waiting to get to temperature can become tiresome.

 The Solo 2 is Arizer’s most popular portable vaporizer.